Pediatric Ehlers-Danlos syndrome (EDS or elastic skin)

 vEDS is very rare, and it is caused by a mutation in the COL3A1 gene.
 People with vEDS are at increased risk for rupture of the arteries, bowel, or other organs. vEDS is a distinct condition from the more common EDS subtypes, and people with hypermobile or classical EDS are not at risk for organ rupture.

-Other Rare Types of EDS
+Other rare types of EDS

 There are 10 other types of EDS that are very rare and cause more severe symptoms that doctors typically detect at birth or in early childhood.
 Most types have problems with the joints, and some babies are born with dislocated joints.
 Depending on the type, a child may also have problems with their heart, spine, muscles, eyes, or teeth and gums.